 Other causes of dry eye in dogs include:

-Dog breeds that are predisposed to dry eye include:
+Some dog breeds are predisposed to dry eye.
+They include:

 If you notice any of the following symptoms in your dog, he may have dry eye.
 Be sure to go to your veterinarian for an eye exam.
 Failing to treat dry eye may lead to partial or complete blindness.

-However, since canine dry eye is a chronic eye problem, homeopathic remedies is best used under the supervision of a holistic vet.
+However, since dry eye in dogs is a chronic eye problem, homeopathic remedies is best used under the supervision of a holistic vet.